Ever wondered if you can actually screw into wood filler without turning your project into a DIY disaster? You’re not alone!

 Wood fillers can be applied with a finger to push it into the hole being filled or with a putty knife again to push it into the hole.
 Although they dry hard, they add no structural strength to the wood surrounding them.

-Wood fillers, as we said, can be either water-based or petroleum-based, and each performs a little bit differently and fits different needs.
+Wood fillers, as we said, can be water- or petroleum-based, and each performs a little bit differently and fits different needs.

 Water-based Wood Fillers